Trump, Trudeau agree to press China on detained Canadians: Ottawa

 “By continuing to follow the U.S., either passively or actively, Canada will eventually harm its national interests,” said the commentary by Li Qingsi, a professor on international studies at Renmin University.

-Earlier in the day a group of legislators from Canada on a visit to China pressed authorities on Monday to release Spavor and Kovrig but had little success, the Canadian Broadcasting Corp reported.
+Earlier in the day, a group of legislators from Canada on a visit to China pressed authorities to release Spavor and Kovrig but had little success, the Canadian Broadcasting Corp reported.

-Reporting by David Ljunggren; Editing by Susan Thomas and James Dalgleish
+Reporting by David Ljunggren; additional reporting by Eric Beech in Washington; editing by James Dalgleish and Leslie Adler